 We guarantee that you’ll get the best deal when you book directly on our website.

 On the night of Sunday July 7th, 1940, just a week after Guernsey was occupied by Nazi Germany, Guernseyman Lieutenant Hubert Nicolle of the Hampshire Regiment landed back on his home island to undertake an espionage mission.
-This intelligence-gathering sortie behind enemy lines ahead of the first commando raid, named “Operation Ambassador”, has led Nicolle to be dubbed Britain’s “First Commando”, and his story will be celebrated as part of the Channel Islands Heritage Festival with Outdoor Guernsey running a number of special “First Commando” kayaking tours at Petit Bot Bay on Saturdays throughout April and early May.
+This intelligence-gathering sortie behind enemy lines ahead of the first commando raid, named “Operation Ambassador”, has led Nicolle to be dubbed Britain’s “First Commando”, and his story will be celebrated as part of the Channel Islands Heritage Festival with Outdoor Guernsey running a number of special “First Commando” kayaking tours at Petit Bot Bay.

 Hubert Nicolle was born in Guernsey in 1919.
 Shortly after being commissioned in the Royal Guernsey Militia in 1939 the Militia was disbanded and he joined the Hampshire Regiment in February 1940.
 Just a few months later, on June 30th, Guernsey was occupied by the Germans and Nicolle was immediately asked to return to the island in secret to gather information about the effect that the occupation had had on the local population and to evaluate current German defenses and the exact number of soldiers on the island ahead of a planned Commando raid a week later.